MS Jutlandia: Third tour

 This third transport was easier than the two previous.
 Only 30 patients needed medical treatment.
-And the P.O.W.'s felt that just getting on board Jutlandia was equal to freedom, so they had no problems adapting to the ship's discipline.
+And the POWs felt that just getting on board Jutlandia was equal to freedom, so they had no problems adapting to the ship's discipline.

 She arrived to a hero's welcome in Copenhagen on 16 October 1953.
 After 999 days UN service, she was under the Danish flag again.

 All in all, during her service in Korea Jutlandia's hospital cared for 4,981 wounded allied soldiers from 24 different nations, as well as over 6,000 civilian Koreans (the number is uncertain: the correct number may be anything up to three times as many), of these an unknown number of children.
 Only 29 patients died.
 The most prominent civilian patient was the first President of the Republic of Korea, Syngman Rhee.
 He was treated by the ship's dental clinic.

 Following a refit at the Nakskov Shipyard, the Jutlandia resumed her normal duty between Copenhagen and Bangkok for the first time since 1939.